mcbianconi/dotfiles/README.md

 # dotfiles
 Dotfiles.
-Intended to be managed with GNU Stow except
+Intended to be managed with GNU Stow
 ---
 ![screenshot](screenshot.png)